wasiur/wasiur.github.io/Research/README.md

 ## Research Opportunities

-I am looking for PhD students.
-I have several projects in the following broad areas of mathematics:
+I work in the following broad areas of mathematics:

 * Applied Probability
 * Stochastic Processes